jdshaffer/pixel_jump/README.md

 # Pixel Jump
-A simple side-scrolling game for the HW-364a and HW-364b (ESP8266 development boards)
+A simple side-scrolling game for the HW-364a and HW-364b (ESP8266) development boards.

 How to Play:
 * Press the FLASH button to start the game.